Gabrielgca/wifi-802.11bf-coexistence-802.11ax/README.md

 # Coexistence of 802.11bf and 802.11ax #
 ## Introduction

   This repository contains an ns-3 implementation and module extension of IEEE 802.11bf Wi-Fi Sensing version ns-3.40.
-As the standard IEEE 802.11bf is currently developing, this repository provides an ns-3 implementation to simulate and evaluate the sensing functionality in Wi-Fi technology based on the draft detailed in [this paper](https://ieeexplore.ieee.org/document/10467185)[^1].
-Detailed information and description about the implementation and some theoretical background can be found in [this publication](https://publications.rwth-aachen.de/record/998149).
+As the standard IEEE 802.11bf is currently developing, this repository provides an ns-3 implementation to simulate and evaluate the sensing functionality in Wi-Fi technology based on the draft.

-[^1]: T. Ropitault et al., "IEEE 802.11bf WLAN Sensing Procedure: Enabling the Widespread Adoption of WiFi Sensing," in IEEE Communications Standards Magazine, vol. 8, no. 1, pp. 58-64, March 2024, doi: 10.1109/MCOMSTD.0004.2200062.
-keywords: {Location awareness;Sensors;Object recognition;Task analysis;Wireless fidelity;IEEE 802.11 Standard;Communication standards;Motion detection;Human activity recognition;Wireless LAN;Client-server systems}

 ## Main Features
 The implementation of Wi-Fi sensing in sub-7 GHz currently only supports the TB sensing measurement instance.
 Complete implementation is still ongoing while waiting for the final draft of IEEE 802.11bf.
 The main features of the current implementation are as follows: